L'Encobert: Name

-In general, The Hidden was known simply as L'Encobert (in Catalan), translated as El Encubierto in Castilian Spanish) due to him being "hidden" after his birth.
+In general, The Hidden was known simply as L'Encobert in Catalan, translated as El Encubierto in Castilian Spanish due to him being "hidden" after his birth.
 However, the variant "The Hidden King" also existed as his title.
 Historian Sara Nalle claims that "The Hidden King" was only used by later governmental chroniclers who in her view fundamentally misunderstood him.
 Since the first phases of the Revolt of the Brotherhoods had been an attempt to replace the government with a new one, the later chronicles assumed The Hidden had meant the same thing, hence the emphasis on the royal descent part of his legend and "The Hidden King."
 According to Nalle, the Valencian supporters of The Hidden saw him more as a messianic religious prophet, and not so much a governmental leader, and hence called him solely "The Hidden."

 The Hidden, in his first major speech in Xàtiva, also offered two other names for himself.
 He said he could be called "Brother" (a term with Messianic connotations at the time) or "the man with the sailor's cape," as he was wearing such a cape at the time.

 Physical description

 The main physical description of The Hidden is from Martín Viciana, a biographer admittedly unfavorable to The Hidden.
 According to him, The Hidden was of moderate stature, had a reddish beard, chestnut-colored hair, aquiline nose, blue eyes, short and thick hands, large feet, had a small mouth, and was bow-legged.
 He spoke excellent Castilian in a courtly style.
-Viciana does not mention the story that The Hidden was as a secret Jew in his account, as his description contrasts with the normal stereotype of a Sephardic Jew.
-Nalle believes that this description was an intentionally unflattering one, in contrast with a prophesied savior that The Hidden had successfully presented himself as.
+In his account, Viciana does not mention the story that The Hidden was a secret Jew and his description contrasts with the normal stereotype of a Sephardic Jew.
+Nalle believes that this description was an intentionally unflattering one, in contrast with a prophesied savior whom The Hidden had successfully presented himself to be.

 At first The Hidden dressed moderately, but as he gained prestige among the rebels he dressed in a red velvet tunic, red silk stockings, a velvet cap, and bore a gilded sword.
 He always traveled on his personal horse, a small colt.